 Many students majoring in Exercise Science tend to be interested in pursuing one of the many allied health professions after graduation.
 These students must complete their Exercise Science degree requirements, plus the prerequisites for the allied health profession of their choice.
 With careful planning, it is very possible for our majors to graduate in four years while also completing all of thier allied health profession prerequisites.
-For more information on allied health professions, please visit the Career Design Center website.
+For more information on allied health professions, please visit the Health Professions Office.

 Minors and Specializations:

 Students in Exercise Science are required to choose either a minor or specialization to complete their degree requirements.
 A student can minor in almost any subject offered at The University of Texas at Austin, aside from Kinesiology.
 Some of the most popular minors for an Exercise Science major include biology, business, communication, nutrition, or psychology.
 Students interested in furthering their education in Kinesiology are encouraged to choose a specialization.
 The Department of Kinesiology and Health Education offers ten specializations.
 For details, please visit our KHE Specializations page.

 Students majoring in Exercise Science may choose one of three options to fulfill the foreign language requirement: